Skip to main content

 Image shows a back-to-school email marketing campaign from She’s Birdie, featuring an up-close photo of a student on the quad, with the brand’s signature handheld safety alarm looped around their hand.
 The headline reads, “listen to your gut,” and a banner underneath the photo reads, “back to school sale!”
 The CTA button reads, “shop birdie.”

-She’s Birdie is the brand behind a personal safety alarm trusted by over 3M people—and in this back-to-school email, they remind students their product is there as an option for protecting themselves in the case of an emergency.
+She’s Birdie is the brand behind a personal safety alarm trusted by over 3 million people—and in this back-to-school email, they remind students their product is an option for protecting themselves in the case of an emergency.

 On a basic level, this email demonstrates that She’s Birdie understands the risk the back-to-school season poses for some people, and they show up when their product might be most helpful.

-7. Candylab uses nostalgic imagery
+Back-to-school marketing example: Candylab uses nostalgic imagery

 Subject line: 30% Off Just In Time For Back To School 📚